-Dr. Worth Hayes, an assistant professor in the Department of History and Political Science, has served as the team’s coach for four years.
+Dr. Worth Hayes, an associate professor in the Department of History and Political Science, has served as the team’s coach for four years.
 He said that it’s an honor for him to continue the tradition of success spanning three decades and beginning with former Dean of Students Peter Spears .

 “We have a young team, so we’re trying to replenish our talent.
 But the students we have are still without a doubt sharp and very exuberant,” he noted.

 Hayes explained that, in preparation for this spring’s round of tournaments, he tries to make learning fun for all players involved — adding that he’s even made up a few rap songs as part of the team’s learning strategy.
 Junior Kailah Trice of Atlanta, a sociology major who serves as this year’s team captain, said she enjoys Hayes’ inventive approaches preparing the team for its competitions.

 “Our practice sessions are intense, but Dr. Hayes gets us excited about learning and gives us a new spin on how to retain information,” she said.
 “The biggest takeaway for me has always been the ability to apply my what I learn through our team practices to my coursework, and vice versa.”